Declarative Programming

 computer science.

-Note however, that in a lazy functional language such as Haskell or min.dws or
+Note however, in a lazy functional language such as Haskell, min.dws or max.dws,

-max.dws, such statements have meaning.
+statements such as i=i+1 have meaning.
 For example, in max, we can say:

 max'' ⍝ start max session.